sidharthsah/sidharthsah.github.io/_pages/about.md

   - /about.html
 ---
 <img src="images/pic.jpeg" alt="Photo" width="270" title="Photo">{: .align-left}
-I am a PhD candidate in Economics at the University of Chicago.
-I will be starting as a Clinical Assistant Professor at the NYU Center for Data Science in the fall.
-My research is in the economics of education, with recent work on the effects of peer gender among college students.
+Welcome!
+I am a Clinical Assistant Professor at the NYU Center for Data Science, where I teach courses in general data science, causal inference, and linear regression.
+My research is in the economics of education, with a particular interest in college major choice.

-Prior to starting my PhD, I was a Stanford Law Empirical Research Fellow working for John Donohue.
+Prior to starting at NYU, I received a PhD in Economics from the University of Chicago.

-Feel free to contact me at sidharthsah1@gmail.com
+You can contact me at sidharthsah1@gmail.com